-Agreed: to issue the draft letters to the Secretary of State and the Civil Service Commissioners requesting their views on matters relating to the Bill.
+Agreed: to issue the draft letters to the Secretary of State and the Civil Service

+Commissioners requesting their views on matters relating to the Bill.

 The Committee noted correspondence from the Northern Ireland Association for the Care and Resettlement of Offenders (NIACRO) in follow-up to the evidence session on 14 November.

-- Agreed: to forward the correspondence to DFP and the Northern Ireland Human Rights Commission for comment. - Agreed: that, at its meeting on 12 December, the Committee will review the issues arising from the evidence, and will identify and define any issues on which it wishes to seek legal advice from Assembly Legal Services.
+Agreed: to forward the correspondence to DFP and the Northern Ireland Human Rights arising from the evidence, and will identify and define any issues on which it wishes to seek legal advice from Assembly Legal Services.
 In advance of that meeting, members will also give consideration as to whether they think that the Committee should propose any amendments to the Bill or if they are content with the provisions of the Bill as drafted.